-25.5.
+23.5.
 Analogue value transfer

-If a connection to the Syncro XT+ panel is made using the "Transfer Configuration" screen of Loop Explorer 2, it is possible to transfer the analogue levels, zero calibration and fire calibrations points for each detection device to the PC and save this as a .csv file which can be read by a spreadsheet application.
+If a connection to the Syncro ASM panel is made using the "Connect" screen of Loop Explorer Version 3 (or later), it is possible to transfer the analogue levels, zero calibration and fire calibrations points for each detection device to the PC.